input-output-hk/cardano-node-wiki/docs/getting-started/understanding-config-files.md

 To run a node in P2P mode, configure the `EnableP2P` setting to `true`, which is the default value since `cardano-node-8.10`, in the configuration file.
 Additionally, ensure you specify the topology in the new format as described above.

+Starting with node 10.2, a new means of trustless syncing is available to users.
+To enable this experimental (at the time of this writing) [Ouroboros Genesis](https://iohk.io/en/blog/posts/2024/05/08/ouroboros-genesis-design-update/) mechanism, you should add the flag:

+`"ConsensusMode": "GenesisMode"`

+and follow the instructions in the topology configuration section of this guide.
+Also, refer to the outbound governor section below for some additional configuration options.

 There are a few new tracers and configuration options that you can set (listed below by component):